 Preschool children of residential students may attend the Worldview Play Centre.
-It is open from 08:30 until 16:30, Monday to Friday, providing day care while parents study.
+It is provides day care while parents attend classes.
 The Centre is well equipped, meeting all local council requirements and is supervised by appropriate staff.
 This service is included in the fees for preschool children living at Worldview.